 Full-grain leather comes from the layer of the skin just under the hair.
-It is made from the outermost layer of the hide, where the structure of fibers tightly interlinked which makes it very durable.
+It is made from the outermost layer of the hide, where the structure of fibres tightly interlinked which makes it very durable.
 Whether its cow, kangaroo or any other animal, the leather contains the whole hide of the animal.

-Full-grain leather is the toughest type of leather that contains most characters, which also is very difficult to deal with.
+it is the toughest type of leather that contains most characters, which also is very difficult to deal with.

 What’s The Difference Between Full Grain and Genuine Leather?